Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "So what did you find out there?"

 "Well," Julian offered matter-of-factly.
 "A lot of boring stuff, some really interesting planets that are in the early stages of life—funny thing, did you know every single *one* of them has at least one giant moon?
-We found a planet covered in slime…"
+We found a planet covered in slime..."

 It was an obvious setup.
 Xiù said with obvious glee, "And the planet of the glitterbugs!"

 Julian fished out a small tablet from his rear pocket.
 He must have arranged a screen share in secret with the producers before the show, because when he called it up, millions of watching Americans were treated to slow-motion, high-dynamic-range state of the art video... of the most dazzling whirl of color Dan had ever seen.
-No special effect was that…
+No special effect was that...

-That…
+That...

 *Real.*